top of page

 1. Ensure adequate protein intake, including tryptophan, found in foods like dairy including milk, yogurt, and cheese, eggs, poultry including turkey, chicken, and duck, red meat, pork, tofu, fish including salmon, tuna, cod, snapper, and mahi-mahi, nuts and seeds including chia seeds, flax seeds, cashews, and pistachios.

 2. Ensure adequate intake of the nutrient cofactors to support the conversation of tryptophan to melatonin.
-This includes iron, folate, calcium, magnesium, zinc, vitamin C, niacin (vitamin B3), methylcobalamin (vitamin B12), and pyridoxine (vitamin B6)
+This includes iron, folate, calcium, magnesium, zinc, vitamin C, niacin (vitamin B3), methylcobalamin (vitamin B12), and pyridoxine hydrochloride (vitamin B6) or pyridoxal phosphate (PLP), the active form of vitamin B6.

 3. Consume foods rich in melatonin as part of a healthy, anti-inflammatory diet.